microblink/docker/api/README.md

 ### Required

-`LICENSEE` should be a String and it is required, a licensee should be explicitly set because license key should have support for multiple apps because Docker image could be horizontally scaled across multiple servers.
+`LICENSEE` should be a String and it is required, a licensee should be explicitly set because license key should have support for multiple apps because Docker image could be horizontally scaled across multiple servers with different licensees.

 `LICENSE_KEY` should be a Base64 String and it is required, without set correct license key application would not be started.
 License key should be generated for `platform=Linux`, `product=MicroblinkCore`, `version>=1.0` and `licensee=XXX`.

 #### Optional